Arrays and Lists in SQL Server

 As you can see, with ADO .NET the picture is completely different.
 In ADO .NET, the overhead for TVP$NOPK is lower than for XML and for strings the results are also better than for fixed-length input.
 (But keep in mind that that the numbers for XML and fixed-length are measured from Perl, so it is a bit of apples-to-oranges comparison.)

 For TVP$PK the situation is a bit bleaker with as much as 350 ms in overhead for 50 000 strings.
 This higher overhead comes from that SQL Server needs to sort the data to get it into the primary-key index.
 There are some funny relations going from one length to another: 20 ms for 10 000 integers explode to 150 ms for 50 000 integers, and a similar effect occurs when going from 2 000 to 10 000 strings.
 As when I explored the differences between EXISTS and JOIN, I looked in the default trace, and I found Sort Warnings that I could correlate to the calls for TVP$PK.
 Thus, these jumps are due to the sort spilling to disk.
 This indicates that with a different amount of available memory, I would have seen different results on a 64-bit machine.
-(A side note: earlier I said that TVP$PK gave better performance with EXISTS queries than TVP$NOPK, because it does not an operator to eliminate duplicates.
+(A side note: earlier I said that TVP$PK gave better performance with EXISTS queries than TVP$NOPK, because it does not need an operator to eliminate duplicates.
 A classic case of swings and roundabouts.)

 (Note: I first ran the ADO test on my workstation, only for integers.
 The numbers I got there was about the double than what I later received on my laptop, despite these machines being fairly similar in capacity and configuration.
 So take the numbers in Call Overhead ADO as a rough sketch.)